PTD Guidelines. 2015 Guidelines on the management of diabetic patients. A position of Diabetes Poland. Clinical Diabetology. 2015;4(suppl A):A3-A73.

 1) General signs and symptoms: Dizziness, blurred vision, pallor, nausea, and light-headedness.

-2) Perspiration, palpitations, tremor, hunger, anxiety, and profuse perspiration; these are caused by sympathetic stimulation (starting in patients with blood glucose levels of approximately 3.3 mmol/L [60 mg/dL]).
+2) Neurogenic symptoms such as perspiration, palpitations, tremor, hunger, anxiety, and profuse perspiration are caused by sympathetic stimulation.
+These develop in patients with blood glucose levels of ~3.0 mmol/L (54 mg/dL).

-3) Confusion, somnolence, dysarthria, abnormal coordination, atypical behavior, visual disturbances, migrant paresthesia, and coma; these are manifestations of neuroglycopenia (glucose deficit in the central nervous system), which may develop in patients with blood glucose levels <2.8 mmol/L (50 mg/dL).
+3) Confusion, somnolence, dysarthria, abnormal coordination, atypical behavior, visual disturbances, migrant paresthesia, seizures, loss of consciousness, coma, and death are manifestations of neuroglycopenia (glucose deficit in the central nervous system), which may develop in patients with blood glucose levels <2.8 mmol/L (50 mg/dL).
+These symptoms are usually seen in patients with level 3 hypoglycemia.

-2. In some patients, the symptoms and signs of hypoglycemia may be absent despite very low glucose levels.
+2. In some patients symptoms and signs of hypoglycemia may be absent despite very low glucose levels.
 This is referred to as hypoglycemia unawareness.
 Causes:

 1. Hypoglycemia caused by other factors: Insulinoma and other conditions (see Other Well-Differentiated Gastrointestinal and Pancreatic Neuroendocrine Neoplasms).

-1. Mild hypoglycemia: Intake of fast-acting carbohydrates (eg, 10-15 g of glucose in tablets or gel) or foods/fluids (fruit juice, hard bar candy); this may be repeated when necessary.
-Subsequently, the patient should consume complex (long-lasting) carbohydrates to prevent recurrent hypoglycemia (eg, bread, potatoes, cereal, nuts, peanuts).
-All patients, and particularly patients using insulin pumps or treated with insulin analogues as part of an intensive insulin therapy regimen, should consume 15 g of glucose and measure their blood glucose level after 15 minutes (the 15/15 rule); this should be repeated in case of persistent hypoglycemia.
+1. Level 1 and 2 hypoglycemia (conscious patients): Intake of fast-acting carbohydrates should be recommended at a blood glucose alert value of 3.9 mmol/L (70 mg/dL).
+Glucose (10-15 g) is the preferred treatment, although any foods or fluids that contain glucose (fruit juice, hard bar candy) will raise blood glucose levels; this may be repeated as necessary.
+Ingestion of fatty foods may delay and then prolong acute glycemic response.
+Subsequently, the patient should consume a meal or snack with complex (long-lasting) carbohydrates and added fat to prevent recurrent hypoglycemia (eg, bread, potatoes, cereal, nuts, peanuts).
+All patients, and particularly patients using insulin pumps or treated with insulin analogues as part of an intensive insulin therapy regimen, should consume 15 g of glucose and measure their blood glucose level after 15 minutes (the 15/15 rule; see Diabetes Mellitus); this should be repeated in case of persistent hypoglycemia.
+Glucagon should be prescribed for all individuals with level 2 hypoglycemia to have it available if needed.

 1. Assess the risk of recurrence: Hypoglycemia caused by long-acting sulfonylureas, intermediate-acting insulins, or long-acting insulin analogues may recur even after 16 to 20 hours (particularly in patients with impaired renal function).
 When using premixed insulins, note that they have 2 peaks of action (one after 2-4 hours and another after 8-12 hours).

-2. Assess the frequency and time of occurrence of hypoglycemia and adjust the treatment of diabetes appropriately:
+2. Assess the frequency and time of occurrence of hypoglycemia and adjust treatment of diabetes mellitus appropriately:

 1) Hypoglycemia occurring at a specified time: Adjust nutrition management and insulin doses.